nathaniel-bennett/secureDNS/README.md

 be relied on for any critical systems.

 ### Current Features
- - DNS over TLS (DoT) lookup using TLS 1.3 & the strongest ciphers
+ - DNS over TLS (DoT) lookup using TLS 1.3 and strong default ciphers
  - IPv4 and IPv6 both supported
  - Asynchronous DNS resolution
  - Can handle an arbitrary number of asynchronous DNS queries at the same time
- - In-memory DNS record caching/reuse for the duration of the record's TTL
+ - In-memory DNS record caching/reuse that conforms to record TTL constraints
  - TLS session caching and resumption to significantly improve handshake speed

 ### Features to be Added Soon
- - The ability to choose a DoH recursive resolver server other than the default 1.1.1.1 server
  - A slew of tests
  - Documentation
  - Integration into the SecureSockets Library

 ### Features for Later
+ - Automatic installation
  - MacOS, Windows & BSD support
  - Automatic switching to a backup server when connections with the main server fail